MichaelCurrin/static-sites-generator-resources/Jekyll/setup_and_run.md

 Follow the instructions in this guide to setup and run a Jekyll site locally.
 It will use `ruby` to compile HTML and Markdown templates into HTML, avoiding duplication of code.

-For instructions on how to create your own site, see the [Jekyll](https://jekyllrb.com) or [Github Pages](https://pages.github.com/) documenation.
+For instructions on how to create your own site, see the [Jekyll](https://jekyllrb.com) or [Github Pages](https://pages.github.com/) documentation.

 ## Overview